-After selecting the Stack you want to use you’ll see a short description of the stack with an additional link to learn more about that specific Stack (e.g. to see what tools are preinstalled, and which versions, on the selected Stack).
+After selecting the Stack you want to use, you’ll see a short description of the stack with an additional link to learn more about that specific one (e.g. to see what tools are preinstalled, and which versions, on the selected Stack).

 Stack status types ⚓

 |Stable||Generally available and expected to be supported for the foreseeable future.
 Updated when an update for the Stack’s primary tool is available.
 Example: when Xcode 7.3.1 was released, the Xcode 7.3 stack was updated to have 7.3.1 instead of 7.3(.0).
 In case of Xamarin stacks, the Xamarin updates are applied weekly, during the weekends.|

 |LTS (Long Term Support)||No changes (updates) will be made to the stack, except for absolutely crucial changes (for example which affect security), and Bitrise CLI tool updates.
 Preinstalled tool versions will remain the same, until the Stack is removed from our collection.|

 Stack prepare types ⚓